saverymax/CER-for-MTI/README.md

 To run all CER systems on the ChEMFAM corpus, run the run_models.sh script.
 Instructions for individual models are below.

 ### MTI and MetaMap Lite
-At this time there is no simple way to recapitulate the results of MetaMapLite or MTI.
-While these tools have opensource implementations, the results for this paper were generated using in-houes modifications.

 ### ChemDataExtractor
 ChemDataExtractor can be installed and imported into Python.